Summer Convening on Experiential Learning and Conflict Transformation

-In July 2023, we will gather diverse stakeholders who are engaging with conflict transformation through experiential learning to:
+In July 2023, we gathered diverse stakeholders who were engaging with conflict transformation through experiential learning to:

 - Deepen our understanding of conflict transformation as a framework for relationship building and social change;